Sid Monge

-Isidro Monge Pedroza (born April 11, 1951) is a Mexican retired Major League Baseball relief pitcher who pitched from 1975 to 1984.
+Isidro Monge Pedroza (born April 11, 1951) is a Mexican former Major League Baseball relief pitcher who pitched from 1975 to 1984.
 He played Major League Baseball (MLB) for the California Angels, Cleveland Indians, Philadelphia Phillies, San Diego Padres and Detroit Tigers.

 Career

 Born in Agua Prieta, the Mexican state of Sonora, Monge moved to Brawley, California at age 16 and attended Brawley Union High School.
 He was drafted in the 24th round (562nd overall) of the 1970 June Baseball Draft by the California Angels.

 Monge was called up to the Angels after going 14–9 with a 4.63 ERA for the Salt Lake City Gulls of the Pacific Coast League, and made his major league debut on September 12, 1975 against the Kansas City Royals at Royals Stadium pitching 4 1/3 innings in relief of Bill Singer getting no decision.
 He went 0–1 with one save and a 2.92 earned run average (ERA) in four appearances to begin the 1977 campaign before being traded along with Bruce Bochte and cash from the Angels to the Cleveland Indians for Dave LaRoche and Dave Schuler on May 11.

 He was traded from the Phillies to the Padres for Joe Lefebvre on May 22, 1983.

 Monge went 49–40 in his 10-year career with a 3.53 ERA.
 He pitched 764 innings, striking out 471.

 Hall of Famer Tony Gwynn of the San Diego Padres got his first hit off Monge on July 19, 1982 while he was pitching for the Philadelphia Phillies.

 Monge was selected for the American League All-Star team in 1979, during which he had a record of 12–10 with a 2.40 ERA.